-Researchers have specifically asserted that these events promote participation, trustful relationships and sense of belonging, indicating that multicultural school events could be creative spaces for identity construction.
+that these events promote participation, trustful relationships, and sense of belonging, indicating that multicultural school events can be creative spaces for identity construction (Lee 2015; Niemi and Hotulainen 2016).

-Recognizing the greater complexity in multicultural school events and the need for more in-depth studies on participant experiences, our research team set out to explore a multicultural school festival in a Norwegian primary school where minority groups, especially minority parents, appear as key stakeholders.
-More specifically, in this article, we report on a study of one of the prominent minority groups at the festival, the Kurds, who are typically characterized as a minority group with transnational and diasporic identity (cf. Wahlbeck 1999).
+Recognising the greater complexity in multicultural school events and the need for more in-depth studies on participant experiences, our research team set out to explore a multicultural school festival in a Norwegian primary school where minority groups, especially minority parents, appear as key stakeholders.
+More specifically, in this article, we report on a study of one of the prominent minority groups at the festival, the Kurds, who are typically characterised as a minority group with transnational and diasporic identity (Wahlbeck 1999).
 Using the Kurdish parents as an example, we ask how transnational and diasporic identities are being constructed during a multicultural school festival.
-The present study contributes to nuancing the critical research in the field by telling the stories of a selection of parents, thereby also highlighting the pedagogical potential in these events.
+The present study contributes to nuancing the critical research in the field, showing the complexity of the meanings parents ascribe to their representations on display.

-Prior Research on the Subject Matter
+Prior research on the subject matter

 Critics primarily argue that multicultural school events are based on essentialist concepts of culture.
 According to these critics, rather than stimulating reflexivity, critical thinking, self-awareness, and transformative learning, such events do exactly the opposite.
-This is particularly true of multicultural school festivals, which Diane Hoffmann (1996, 565) called "hallway multiculturalism," stating that these events reveal that "we really do not know how to do multiculturalism in schools" (p.
-565).
-From the Norwegian context, Kamil Øzerk (2008, 223) has used the term "festivalization" when speaking of the same events, criticizing them as promoting stereotypical images of us and them and as establishing rigid categories of what is normal and what is exotic.
-Obviously, from the perspective of critical theory within multicultural education research (e.g. Banks 1988, McLaren 1995, Sleeter 1991, Donald and Rattansi 1992, Troyna 1993), these events become easy targets.
+This is particularly true of multicultural school festivals, which Diane Hoffman (1996, 565) has called 'hallway multiculturalism', stating that these events reveal that 'we really do not know how to do multiculturalism in schools'.
+From the Norwegian context, Kamil Øzerk (2008, 223) has used the term 'festivalization' when speaking of the same events, criticising them as promoting stereotypical images of us and them and as establishing rigid categories of what is normal and what is exotic.
+Obviously, from the perspective of critical theory within multicultural education research (e.g. Banks 1988, May and Sleeter 2010; Watkins and Noble 2019), these events become easy targets.

-In a previous study on an "international week" in a primary school conducted by members of our research group, essentialist traits were found, thereby confirming the critics' arguments.
-However, the study delved more deeply into the perspectives of the school leadership, the teachers, the students, and the parents, and the authors concluded that the international week was experienced as "a powerful social space where constructions of new identities take place" (Author 1, Author 2, Colleague and Author 3, xxxx).
-Being well aware of the criticism from the research field, the school's principal remained steadfast, claiming "the international week is a symptom of what the school is all about," as it serves to establish "a common understanding of the school as a multicultural school.
+In a previous study on an 'international week' in a primary school, conducted by members of our research group, essentialist traits were found, thereby confirming the critics' arguments.
+However, the study delved more deeply into the perspectives of the school leadership, the teachers, the students, and the parents, and the authors concluded that the international week was experienced as 'a powerful social space where constructions of new identities take place' (Dewilde, Kjørven, Skaret, and Skrefsrud 2017).
+Being well aware of the criticism from the research field, the school's principal remained steadfast, claiming 'the international week is a symptom of what the school is all about' (Dewilde, Kjørven, Skaret, and Skrefsrud 2017), as it serves to establish 'a common understanding of the school as a multicultural school.
 Students get to know each other across classes, groups, and language.
 Something positive is happening.
-It makes us uplifted and happy!" (p.
-484).
-This empirical study aims to go further into what "is happening," in this particular case, to better understand the multicultural school festival as a space for identity construction.
+It makes us uplifted and happy!'
+(484).
+This empirical study aims to go further into what 'is happening', in this particular case, and to better understand the multicultural school festival as a space for identity construction.